Fancy having all your household bills in one, easy to reach place? Then Onedox might be the answer for you.

-Onedox allows you to place all your utility, TV (including your TV licence) and mobile phone bills in one place.
+Onedox allows you to place all your utility, TV (including your TV licence), mobile phone bills, home and car insurance all in one place.
 But not only that, you can add your car registration so you can receive notifications when your car tax and MOT is due.
-You can either do this through the handy Onedox app or you can just access it through their website.
+Now that is one comprehensive list that has grown since I first wrote this article.
+You can either keep an eye on these bills through the handy Onedox app or you can just access it through their website.

 Signing up and linking your accounts is very easy to do.
-All you need to know is your username and password for the account you want to link to your Onedox account.
+All you need to know is your username and password for the account you want to link to Onedox.
 Then, within a minute or so, you’ll have easy access to your current and past bills.
 Not only that, but you’ll be provided with a handy graph showing your monthly spend.

 The whole process was very simple.
 However, I was unable to link my Vodafone account to Onedox.
 This isn’t unique to Onedox and I had similar issues with my WonderBill account.
 The issue seems to be due to Vodafone and their systems.

 What’s in it for Onedox?

 They don’t provide you with this service out of the goodness of their hearts.
 To make some money back, they will provide information to you for possible cheaper deals for your utilities.
 If you decide to swap tariffs or providers and click through their links, Onedox will receive a referral fee.